 Student budgets should reflect reasonable allowances for typical student expenses.

 Students should make a commitment to their education with both current and future earnings through working and borrowing to pay for their costs.
-Therefore, self-help (work and loan) is a part of the aid
+Therefore, self-help (work and loan) is a part of the aid offered.

 We have a responsibility to develop information and policies that educate students about loan debt to reduce defaults on student loans.

-- Awarded aid
+- Offered aid

-- Award Processing
+- Offer Processing

 - Class Attendance Requirements